kororaproject/kp-documentation/UsingKorora/General/Qt-Theming.md

 <a name="qt5ct"></a>
 ## qt5ct

 qt5ct can be installed with `sudo dnf install qt5ct`.
 Once installed qt5ct will appear in your menu as "Qt5 Settings".
 The actual location will depend on your desktop but check under Settings or similar.
+There have been some issues reported installing qt5ct on Xfce and possibly other desktops.
+If qt5ct doesn't run after installation see [below](#qt5ct_installation) for the fix.

 When launched there are several tabs but the main tab is the first one, "Appearance".
 The style option shows a number of choices.
 Try the gtk option first.
 It will attempt to copy the GTK style theming and make the appearance of the Qt application resemble your selected GTK theme.